-‘Bachelor In Paradise’s’ Jordan Kimball And Reality Steve Reveal More Details On Jenna Cooper’s Cheating
+Jordan Kimball, Reality Steve Reveal More Details On Jenna Cooper’s Alleged Cheating

 Meanwhile, Jordan didn’t make his decision to break up with Jenna solely based on the text messages that were released to the public.
 Reality Steve shared the seven to eight emails that he exchanged with the unnamed man who claimed that he was done with Jenna because she was two-timing him.
 But also, the man wanted Jordan to know what she was up to.

-In addition to Jenna refusing to deny the allegations privately, Jordan also said repeatedly that her mannerisms in the texts, the way she wrote things out, the emojis she used, they all sounded just like her.
+In addition to Jenna refusing to deny the allegations privately, Jordan also said repeatedly that her mannerisms in the texts, the way she wrote things out, and the emojis she used all sounded just like her.
 And with all of the information that was given to him, his gut feeling was that Jenna really was cheating on him.
 Kimball simply said, “It’s looking like I got played.”

-Reality Steve also underscored the point that if the allegations really weren’t true, that Jenna ought to have been more passionate about denying the texts were real.
+Reality Steve also underscored the point that if the allegations really weren’t true, Jenna ought to have been more passionate about denying the texts were real.
 But she didn’t do any of that, which made her look even more guilty.

 Early today, Jenna released a statement on her Instagram, saying the following.